The International Financial Services District (IFSD) has created a

 - The IFSD is being developed by a partnership comprising Scottish Enterprise,

-Glasgow City Council, Scottish Government, Scottish Development
+Glasgow City Council, Scottish Development International, Invest

-of financial institutions and private sector property
+financial institutions and private sector property interests.

-- Over 2.75 million sq ft of top quality grade A office space has been developed in
+- Over 3 million sq ft of top quality Grade A office

-the IFSD since 2001.
+space has been developed in the IFSD since 2001.

 - Glasgow has a strong heritage in the financial services sector,